 In order to graduate from the Acupuncture Studies Program, students are required to complete 123 credits.
 The program is designed to take a total of 3 years but must be completed within 4.5 years.

-Acupuncture Studies Program courses are split into 5 seperate categories.
+Acupuncture Studies Program courses are split into five separate categories.
 Students in the program must take 54 credits in the Oriental Medical Theory, Diagnosis & Treatment Technique category, 24 credits in the Western Biomedical Sciences category, 29 credits in the Clinical Training category, 9 credits in the Ethics & Practice Management category and 7 credits in the AMS, Chinese Medical Language & Research category.
 The student must pass each course with a grade of 2.0 or above.

 A student graduating from a Master’s of Acupuncture program is eligible for Pennsylvania Registration as an Acupuncturist, not for Registration as a Practitioner of Oriental Medicine.
 Students interested in practicing acupuncture outside of Pennsylvania should contact the licensing board of that state for up-to-date requirements.

 For a full list of the required courses, please refer to the Course Catalog.